Termination Of Child Support In New York

 While the above two situations occur infrequently, they can be of particular importance to the parent responsible for making child support payments.
 The payor is no longer required to make payments if either of these two situations occur.
 However, unless the court is notified and approves a modification to the original support order, the payor could still face stiff legal penalties if they stop paying before the modification is made.

-Stopping Child Support Payments After the 21st Birthday
+Stopping New York Child Support Payments After the 21st Birthday

 In some cases, it is warranted for child support payments to continue on past the time in which the child turns 21.
 These specific circumstances include: